-- 5. Students can present the results of their research projects to the class online if they will be completing them. - Provide a rubric such as the one at the end of the "Science in Action!" lesson (shapeoflife.org/lesson-plan/sol/science-action) so students know how they will be assessed. - Completed projects can also be displayed on the school and/or class website, via social media, and in the classroom and/or on school or community building walls.
+- 5. Students can present the results of their research projects to the class if they will be completing them. - Provide a rubric such as the one at the end of the "Science in Action!" lesson (shapeoflife.org/lesson-plan/sol/science-action) so students know how they will be assessed. - Completed projects can also be displayed on classroom and/or school walls.